colbyshaw/RandomDynamics.jl/README.md

     - Plots the trajectory of a given trajectory.
 - tracking (One Required Argument)
     - Creates a gif tracking the evolution of a given trajectory.
-- distDisplay (Five Required Arguments)
-    - Plots a surface plot for given domains and distributions up to the certain given approximation.

 # Usage